This article has links to products and services we love, which we may make commission from.

 Last but not least, watch out for animals!

-It is not an unknown sight to come across a herd of sheep taking a wander down the road, or a highland cow standing munching on the grass at the side of the road.
+It is not an unknown sight to come across a herd of sheep wandering the road or a highland cow standing munching on the grass at the side of the road.

 Driving in Edinburgh and Glasgow